tkreis/QueryAnalyzer/README.md

 QueryAnalyzer
 =============

+Module that shows every executed query and the execution time.

 ##Setup
 - Add "weteef/queryanalyzer": "dev-master" to the require section of your composer.json
 - Attach Profiler to your DB-Adapter.